-is native to the lowland tropical rainforests of the Pacific coast of Colombia.
-It is the most toxic of the poison dart frogs (Family Dendrobatidae) and is said to be the most poisonous animal on earth.
+The golden poison frog is native to the lowland rainforests of the Pacific coast of Colombia.
+It's the most toxic of the poison dart frogs (Family Dendrobatidae) and is said to be the most poisonous animal on earth.
 Merely touching it can result in instant death.

 Its skin is coated with an alkaloid neurotoxin known as batrachotoxin, which prevents nerves from transmitting impulses and therefore induces a permanent state of contraction in muscles.
 The result is heart failure.
 A single gram of this toxin would suffice to kill 15,000 human beings.
 Supposedly, the amount present on the skin of a single frog is enough to kill two elephants.
 Batrachotoxin acts far more quickly than some of the neurotoxins produced by other venomous animals, for example, that produced by black widow spiders.

 Like other poison dart frogs, the toxicity of P. terribilis depends on diet.
 Captive frogs, without access to the prey eaten in the wild, are not poisonous.
 Batrachotoxin, then, is either produced originally by certain prey eaten by poison frogs, or they themselves convert some substance derived from their prey into the toxin.

 The frogs are, of course, immune to their own poison, and they can store it for years, even after being deprived of its food-based source.
 Batrachotoxin does not easily deteriorate, even when placed on an inanimate surface.
 So it's perilous to come into contact with anything touched by these frogs.
 Some indigenous peoples of Colombia use batrachotoxin to coat hunting darts.